Radiation before pills may slow lung cancer progression

 Summary

-This study tests whether giving radiation to the main lung tumor before starting targeted therapy (a pill called a TKI) can delay cancer growth in people with advanced non-small cell lung cancer that has a specific gene mutation.
-About 34 adults who have not yet been treated will receive radiation to the primary tumor, then take the targeted drug.
-The goal is to see if this combination keeps the cancer from progressing longer than targeted therapy alone.
+This study tests whether giving radiation to the main lung tumor before starting targeted therapy pills can delay cancer growth in people with advanced, gene-mutated non-small cell lung cancer.
+About 34 adults who have not yet had treatment will receive radiation to the primary lung lesion, then take a tyrosine kinase inhibitor (TKI).
+The goal is to see if this combination keeps the cancer from progressing longer than TKI alone.

 Disclaimer Read more